CharlieJT/Simon-Memory-Game/tests.md

-    - The 'clearInterval(playInterval)' was added to the 'initializeGame()' function to completely reset the game back to it's original setting, this was tested multiple times afterwards by clicking the button very quickly multiple times, clicking it just once and clicking it slowly multiple times.
+    - The 'clearInterval(playInterval)' was added to the 'initializeGame()' function to completely reset the game back to it's original setting, this was tested multiple times afterwards by clicking the button very quickly multiple times, clicking it slowly multiple times and clicking it just once.
 The game then worked as intended.
     <br>

     ``` javascript